iluwatar/java-design-patterns/compose-method/README.md

 [Refactoring to Patterns: Simplification | Compose Method | InformIT](https://www.informit.com/articles/article.aspx?p=1398607)

+This example we will refactor a complex method into the composed method pattern.

 The original method is relative hard to understand the meaning.
 ```java
 public class List{